lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 A look that said one thing...

-And that thing was, 'We'll bloody see about that.'
+And that thing was, 'We'll bloody see about that'.

 They turned their back on the pooping monkey - much to his dismay because he was rather enjoying their attention - and marched off in the direction the words had come from...